Since you know that you will receive an inheritance from the Lord as a reward. It is the Lord Christ you are serving.

 Acc number: 253599664

-We don’t take a collection during our Sunday services however if you do come prepared to give, you can do so in the black box located at the info point.
+We don’t take a collection during our Sunday services however if you do come prepared to give, you can do so in the giving slot located at the info point.
 Please make cheques payable to North Coast Church Inc.